Encouraging literacy development

 But before your child learns to read and write, he needs to develop the building blocks for literacy – the ability to speak, listen, understand, watch and draw.

-With time, and your support, your child will also come to understand the connection between letters on a page and spoken sounds.
-For this to happen, she’ll need plenty of experience with:
+And as your child gets older, she also needs to learn about the connection between letters on a page and spoken sounds.
+For this to happen, she needs plenty of experience with:

 - pictures and objects – how you can use words to talk about them